ankane/eps/README.md

 Eps::Model.new(df, target: "price")
 ```

-### CSVs

-When importing data from CSV files, be sure to convert numeric fields.
+When reading CSV files directly, be sure to convert numeric fields.
 The `table` method does this automatically.

 ```ruby
 CSV.table("data.csv").map { |row| row.to_h }